Mumbai: Bargirls fool a dozen cops, escape through hidden rooms

-Police were left red-faced after an 18-hour operation at Lovely Bar in Santacruz went in vain; they tore down wall after wall, only to realise that the girls had climbed to the upper floor through a ladder in a secret room and escaped
+Police left red-faced after 18-hr operation at Lovely Bar in Santacruz went in vain; they tore down wall after wall, only to realise girls had escaped after climbing the upper floor through a ladder in a secret room

 A seemingly routine raid on Thursday night turned into a massive operation for a team from the Mumbai Police’s Social Service (SS) Branch, which ended up breaking down three walls of a Santacruz bar in pursuit of the bargirls it had been tipped off about.

 Almost 18 hours after the operation began, the 12 officials realised they had been hoodwinked when the third wall was torn down and revealed a room leading to the upper floor, from where the girls had given the cops the slip.
 The cops carried out a thorough search of the other floor as well, but had to return empty handed.

 Police had to call in construction workers to break down parts of the cement wall.
 After breaking down three cement doors, they reached a room that revealed a ladder leading to the upper floor

 The Social Service branch had received a tip-off that a lot of girls were present and indecent activities were taking place at Lovely Bar and Restaurant at Gazdhar Bandh road, Santacruz (West).

 Accordingly, Deputy Commissioner of Police Pravin Patil of the Enforcement Department asked a team of the Social Service Branch to secretively carry out a raid on Thursday night.

 The tip-off seemed even more credible since Lovely Bar is located near two other bars Starnight and Lakshadeep where raids had been carried out earlier and a large number of bargirls had been found.